 Please note that this is a developing story.
 We’ll be posting updates and new articles as new developments regarding RA 11642 arise.
 Stay tuned!

 Related Articles and Resources

 What We Can Do This Orphan SundayNovember 9th, 2022

 Orphan Sunday is this weekend!
 This is one Sunday each year when churches and organizations intentionally share about the love of God for the orphan and the beauty of adoption.
 In the Philippines, this initiative means so much to us because our own nation faces a crisis of more than 6 million orphaned and abandoned […]

 REGISTER: Online Pre-Adoption and Foster Care ForumMarch 22nd, 2022

 Start your journey!
 Our Pre-Adoption and Foster Care Forum is a briefing for all future adoptive parents and foster parents.
 It covers the processes in the Philippines and includes a Q&A portion.
 Attendees may be issued a Certificate of Attendance which is a required document to pursue adoption and foster care.
-To register, choose a […]
+The fees and process […]

 PhilSTAR L!fe: For orphaned kids, Christmas is a dreaded holiday—with or without the pandemicDecember 22nd, 2021